Skip to main content Skip to footer

 Fuzz Out

-There are so many ways to summon Big Muff havoc that the options can be a bit, um, fuzzy.
-We’ve tried to help you find your favorite fuzz with this article, but as the Electro-Harmonix grind tribe is wide-ranging, we understand if you still have questions.
-Fortunately, our Gear Advisers have your back, so check in with a knowledgeable pro at your local Guitar Center store, or ring one of our call center associates at 866-498-7882.
+There are so many ways to summon Big Muff havoc that the specific pedal options can be a bit, um, fuzzy.
+We’ve tried to help you find your favorite Big Muff, but as the Electro-Harmonix grind tribe is wide-ranging, please seek one of our knowledgeable Gear Advisers if you still have any questions.
+You can also pop into your local Guitar Center and try a bevy of Big Muffs yourself.
+Our stores even have dedicated pedal tables that make it easy to test a bunch of stompboxes without moving from a comfy seat.

 Tags: